codewars/docs/content/authoring/kata/create-first-kata.md

 Anyone can reach 300 honor in a very short time, from a few hours to a day or two.
 This is, obviously, far from enough.
 Thus, you need to train more.

-Solving more kata with more experiences can help one very significantly on these aspects:
+Solving more kata to gain more experience can help one significantly in the following aspects:

 - Getting more experienced will help you *understand* how hard your kata is, so that you can tune your kata to your desire easily.
 - As you train more, you tend to know what the most efficient solution for a kata is.
 This is crucial to performance and golf katas: you don't want to make a performance kata when you can only write sub-par solutions!
 You'll get pwned hard by veterans ;-)